Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

-The growth and success continued, as Athena’s vision slowly gained a stronger foothold.
-In 2017, the Faculty of Earth and Life Sciences, to which Athena belonged, merged with the Faculty of Natural Sciences, resulting in the current Faculty of Science.
-In 2021, the Institute for History and Social Aspects of Science joined Athena.
-This institute originated in the first Dutch chair for the history of science, established at the VU in 1945 in order to broaden the intellectual outlook of science students.
-Eventually, history of science was supplemented with philosophy of science and social aspects of science, resulting in a group named “General education”.
-The group’s research in the history of science focused on the interface between science and society in the 19th and 20th century.
-The merger with the Athena institute offers opportunities for long-term perspective on research into contemporary and future processes of innovation.
+In 2021, the Institute for History and Social Aspects of Science, established in 1945 to broaden the intellectual outlook of science students, joined Athena.
+Eventually, philosophy of science and social aspects of science supplemented history of science, resulting in a group named “General education”.
+This group’s research in the history of science focused on the interface between science and society in the 19th and 20th century, offering a longer-term perspective on contemporary and future technology and innovation processes.

 Quick links